 MEDICAL PROTECTION COUNSELLING SERVICE

 Medical Protection has a counselling service to help members experiencing stress and emotional or behavioural concerns arising from a medicolegal matter or adverse incident.
 This service offers all members free and immediate access to confidential and independent counselling support and assistance.
-For further details, visit the Medical Protection website.

 I ran Doctors’ Support Network, a peer support group for doctors, which receives 2,500 posts each month.
 I experienced stress and depression, brought on by a series of events that occurred in a short period of time.
 I got married, bought my first house, started my first psychiatry post doing the job of a higher level trainee as my consultant was off sick, and then I was assaulted by a patient.